PCBeeQC/self-hosted-discord-alternatives/README.md

 # 💬 Self-Hosted Discord & Slack Alternatives

-A comprehensive, honest comparison of self-hosted, open-source, and paid alternatives to communication platforms like Discord and Slack.
+A comparison of self-hosted alternatives to communication platforms like Discord and Slack.

-Unlike other lists that focus solely on 1:1 Discord clones, this directory aims to include all serious self-hosted chat applications suitable for communities, businesses, and gaming groups.
+The goal of this list is to include all self-hosted alternatives, not only the open source projects.

+## A note on bias

+This list is created and maintained by the creator of Spokes (which is why I put Spokes at the top).
+Apart from that, I want the list to be as accurate as possible.
+If you know of a serious self-hosted alternative that isn't listed here, or if you spot an inaccuracy, please open a pull request or issue.
+I will do my best to fix it as quickly as possible.

 ## ⚖️ Comparison